Monoidal Infinity Category of Complexes from Tannakian Viewpoint: Extension Lemmas

 \item Let $\mathcal{E}$ be an $\infty$-category.
 The functor $\Fun (\textup{N}(\textup{h}\mathcal{E}),\DV(S))\to \Fun(\mathcal{E},\DV(S))$ associated to the projection $\mathcal{E}\to \textup{N}(\textup{h}\mathcal{E})$ is a categorical equivalence.

 \end{enumerate} \end{Lemma}

 \Proof We first prove (i).
-To prove this, notice that for any locally free sheaves $E$ and $F$ on $S$, the Ext-group $\Ext^i(E,F)$ is zero for $i\neq 0$.
+Note that for any locally free sheaves $E$ and $F$ on $S$, the Ext-group $\Ext^i(E,F)$ is zero for $i<0$.
 It follows that for every pair of objects $E,F\in \DV(S)$, the mapping space $\Map_{\DV(S)}(E,F)$ is discrete, that is, 0-truncated.
 Therefore $\DV(S)$ is equivalent to a 1-category (cf. \cite[2.3.4.18]{HTT}).
 The claim (ii) follows from \cite[2.3.4.12]{HTT}. \QED

 The homotopy category $\textup{h}\DV(\XX)$ is a 1-category whose objects are vector bundles on $\XX$, placed on degree zero.
 A morphism $E\to F$ in $\textup{h}\DV(\XX)$ can be considered to be a morphism of locally free sheaves on $\XX$.